keaganchs/hackathon/README.md

 # hackathon
 Our project for *JacobsHack!
 2022*, "Carbon Trainer", aims to show the possible carbon savings of a railway between two cities by estimating the construction costs and replaced automotive traffic.

+This code is mostly functional, but there were a few bugs that we didn't have time to sort out by the submission deadline.

 # Quick start